ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 require("@arangodb/aql/cache").toArray();

-This will return a list of all query results stored in the current database’s query results cache.
+This returns a list of all query results stored in the current database’s query results cache.

 The query results cache for the current database can be cleared at runtime using the